-Logic Model.
-Applicants should include a logic model that graphically illustrates how the performance measures are related to the project's problems, goals, objectives, and design.
-See sample logic models here.
-Applicants should submit the logic model as a separate attachment, as stipulated in Additional Attachments, page 23.
+Logic model.
+Applicants may include a logic model that graphically illustrates how the performance measures are related to the project's problems, goals, objectives, and design.
+Sample logic models are available here.

 Timeline.
-Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines" here.).
+Applicants should submit a realistic timeline or milestone chart that indicates major tasks associated with the goals and objectives of the project, assigns responsibility for each, and plots completion of each task by month or quarter for the duration of the award, using "Year 1," "Month 1," "Quarter 1," etc., not calendar dates (see "Sample Project Timelines.")